 While academics is the core reason and responsibility of each and every school we at Sequoia Lehi Charter School understand the importance of the whole child.
 With this in mind each child is greeted each and every morning with a handshake, high five or hug upon entering the school and the classrooms.
 Each child is known by name by the entire staff.
 We are a true family of individuals that know about and care about each other.
 If a child feels safe, connected and valued they will tend to perform better each and every day.

 Methods of Instruction

 Within the classrooms teachers use a variety of instructional methods.
-While anchored by state common core standards and anticipated student outcomes (derived from benchmarks), teachers recognize that each child is different and aim to reach each child through differentiated instruction and cross curricula teaching methods.
+While anchored by state standards and anticipated student outcomes (derived from benchmarks), teachers recognize that each child is different and aim to reach each child through differentiated instruction and cross curricula teaching methods.
 Because of this, one may observe group instruction, lecture, demonstrations, independent learning, collaborative learning, cooperative learning, and project based learning at the school.
-These methods are supported, not directed by, the basal texts and materials obtained for the instructional program.
+These methods are supported, not directed by, the textbooks and materials obtained for the instructional program.